vijaykrishnamurthy-sport/Vijay/index.md

 academies, California to Karnataka, Corporate to Entrepreneurship to Academia, and electronics engineering to Ph.D. in sports management!

 So here I am.
 I research, consult, teach, coach, and write for a living.

-Welcome to my personal website, a place that captures all my professional work.